Jet Li: International career

 Li was presented the Visionary Award by East West Players, the oldest Asian American theatre in the United States, in 2002 by contemporary John Woo.
 The award recognizes "artists who have raised the visibility of the Asian Pacific American community through theater, film and television."
 He delivered his acceptance speech in his native language of Mandarin.

 Li took on a more serious role in the 2005 film, Unleashed (a.k.a.
 Danny the Dog), where he portrayed an adult with the mentality of a child who has been raised like an animal.
 Although his martial arts skills were used extensively, it was a somber film with more depth than had been previously seen in Li's films, and co-starred dramatic actors Bob Hoskins and Morgan Freeman.

 In 2006, the martial arts film epic Fearless, was released worldwide.
-Although he will continue to make martial arts films, Fearless is his last wushu epic.
+Although he will continue to make martial arts films, Fearless is his last wushu martial arts film.
 In Fearless, he played Huo Yuanjia, the real-life founder of Chin Woo Athletic Association, who reportedly defeated foreign boxers and Japanese martial artists in publicised events at a time when China's power was seen as eroding.
 Together with the film Fist of Legend, Li has portrayed both Chen Jun, the student and avenger of Huo Yuanjia (a.k.a.
 Fok Yun Gap), as well as Huo Yuanjia himself.
 Fearless was released on 26 January 2006 in Hong Kong, followed by a 22 September 2006 release in the United States where it reached second place in its first weekend.

 Li has stated in an interview with the Shenzhen Daily newspaper that this will be his last martial arts epic, which is also stated in the film's television promotions.
 However, he plans to continue his film career in other genres.
 Specifically, he plans to continue acting in epic action and martial arts films dealing more with religious and philosophical issues.